Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 You can also calculate its elements, they don't need to be constants:

 ```
-let a = [ calc_pi(4), 2.1, calc_bounds() ]
+let a = [ calc_pi(4), 2.1, size([ 20, 21 ]) ]
 ```

-You can put ANY type of value into a vector: integers, doubles, strings, structs, other vectors and so on.
-But all elements must be the same type inside a specific vector.
+You can put any type of value into a vector: integers, doubles, strings, structs, other vectors and so on.
+All elements must be the *same type* inside a specific vector.

-You can copy vectors using =.
+You can copy vectors using = operator.
 All comparison expressions work, like a == b, a < b, a >= b, a != b and similar.
 Comparisons will compare each element of the two vectors.

 This lets you access a random element in the vector, using its integer position.